-- (ii) Subsequent Measurement - (a) Land
+(a) Land

 After recognition, land is stated in the statement of financial position at its revalued amounts, being the fair value at the date of revaluation.
-Revaluations are performed with sufficient regularity such that the carrying amount does not differ materially from that which would be determined using fair values at the end of the reporting period.IPSAS 17.44Any revaluation increase arising on the revaluation of land is recognized directly to revaluation surplus, except to the extent that it reverses a revaluation decrease for the same class of asset previously recognized in surplus or deficit, in which case the increase is credited to surplus or deficit to the extent of the decrease previouslyIPSAS 17.44
+Revaluations are performed with sufficient regularity such that the carrying amount does not differ materially from that which would be determined using fair values at the end of the reporting period.

+Any revaluation increase arising on the revaluation of land is recognised directly to revaluation surplus, except to the extent that it reverses a revaluation decrease for the same class of asset previously recognized in surplus or deficit, in which case the increase is credited to surplus or deficit to the extent of the decrease previously charged.
+A decrease in carrying amount arising on the revaluation of land is recognized in surplus or deficit to the extent that it exceeds the balance, if any, held in the property revaluation reserve relating to a previous revaluation of that class of asset.